 Sample collection and cell fixation method

-A volume of 1.5 mL of cell suspension were harvested for each time point.
-These samples were diluted 1:10 in PBS to be sure the cell concentration is suitable to the assay.
+A volume of 1.5 mL of cell suspension was harvested for each time point.
+These samples were diluted 1:10 in PBS to ensure a suitable cell concentration for the assay.
 Two mL of these dilutions were centrifugated (condiciones??preguntar a Meriyou) and cells in the pellets were ﬁxed with 10 mL of 100% EtOH before stored at -20ºC for, at least, 24h.

 Cell staining method